dioptre/transform360/README.md

 # Transform360

 Transform360 is a video/image filter that transforms a 360 video from one projection to another.
 Usually, the input projection is equirectangular and the output projection is cubemap.
-This is a fork of https://github.com/facebook/transform360 that actually builds and works.
+This is a fork of https://github.com/facebook/transform360 that actually builds and works with little effort.

 ## To Build And Use Transform360